bogoware/Utils/README.md

    - **GetAllCombinations<T>(IEnumerable<T> enumerable):**
      Generates all subsets for an enumerable, including the empty subset.

----

-These utility classes provide flexible and reusable methods that reduce boilerplate code and simplify common operations in .NET applications.

 ## Contributing

 Contributions to this repository are most welcome!
 If you have utilities you believe would benefit other developers, feel free to submit a pull request.
 Please ensure all new utilities include: